 August E. Brunsman IV, Executive Director

-He is the Secretary of the Board of the Humanist Community of Central Ohio.
+He served as the Secretary of the Board of the Humanist Community of Central Ohio from 2009 through 2012.
 He has volunteered in a number of roles for Camp Quest since 1999.
 August served as the Secretary of the Board of the Secular Coalition for America from 2006 through 2012.
 He is a member of the Humanist Society and performs nontheistic weddings, naming ceremonies, and memorial services as a humanist celebrant.
 His hobbies include cycling, painting, drawing, gardening, cooking, and programming.

 Neil Wehneman has served as the Development Director of the Secular Student Alliance since early 2013.

 Jessica Kirsner, Development Associate